A Mobile Data-Driven Hierarchical Deep Reinforcement Learning Approach for Real-time Demand-Responsive Railway

-\begin{enumerate} \item This paper proposes a real-time rescheduling approach for a long-term disruption regarding to the dynamic in-station passenger demand and crowdedness.
-The scenario of disruption addresses the challenges of passenger independent leaving, in-station overcrowding, reduced number of rolling stock, open-ended disruption duration, integrated rescheduling on multiple routes, and delays due to detours.
-In case of a hub failure, the surrounding routes are affected in a radial shape, and we focuses on the train lines passing through the failed hub, which are input from one direction and output to other directions.
-The approach incorporates strategies of rerouting, retiming, reordering, cancellation, stop scheduling, and passenger reassignment to maximize the demand satisfaction and minimize the in-station overcrowding and arrival delay.
-The decision-making process operates in real-time, where the information of in-station condition, available rolling stock, and on-route headway is updated at every time step.
-The decision to dispatch a specific train is made based on its potential to improve demand satisfaction, reduce delay, and mitigate crowdedness in the long-term. \item To our best knowledge, this paper is the first study that bridges the gap between real-time rescheduling and demand-responsive service by incorporating the MD as demand-estimating approach and the DRL as decision-making approach.
+\item To our best knowledge, this paper is the first study that bridges the gap between real-time rescheduling and demand-responsive requirements by incorporating MD as the demand-estimating approach.
 The MD is analyzed to reveal the real-world passengers mobility within the station during disruption and to evaluate the actual efficiency of dispatching a train.
-The DRL is trained based on the historical MD to understand the regular pattern of demand propagation and to map the real-time information and the value of dispatching in disrupted condition.
+The agent is trained based on the historical MD to understand the regular pattern of demand propagation and to map the real-time information and the value of dispatching in disrupted condition.